ocean-mapping-group/ocean-mapping-group.github.io/omg/useCMG.md

     *   If `-test` is *not* used, the tool iterates through all profiles again.
     *   For each profile `i`, it reads the original profile, updates its `profile.vesselHeading` with the (integer cast and scaled) `NEW_GYRO_azi[i]`, and writes the modified profile back to the merged file.
 6.  **Cleanup:** Frees allocated memory and closes files.

+## Output Files
+The input merged files are modified in-place (unless `-test` is used).

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.
+*   `j_proj.h`: For coordinate projection functions.

+## Notes
+`useCMG` improves the accuracy and stability of heading information by combining noisy raw gyro data with the more stable (but lower-frequency) Course Made Good derived from vessel positioning.
+This is particularly important for multibeam sonar data processing, where accurate heading is critical for correct beam footprint calculation and georeferencing.
+The tool modifies merged files in place, so backups are recommended.
+The `-test` option allows for previewing changes before committing.